con-jo-ry/NaSa/readme.md

 On occasion, we have emended of proposed conjectures to the ancient translation based on other factors, such as the Sanskrit text or the Kangyur translation.

 Second, while the ancient translation does provide some help in unpacking the many compound words found throughout the *Nāmasaṅgīti*, more often than not it gives no explicit guidance.
-Thus, as a secondary authority, we have thoroughly consulted the commentary of Vilāśavajra.
+Thus, as a secondary authority, we have thoroughly consulted the commentary of Vilāsavajra.
 We generally follow Vilāsavajra's lead in analysing compounds, except when his interpretation feels strained or excessively creative, or when the ancient translation offers a clear and viable alternative.

 Third, there are at least a few occasions where we have simply overruled the text of the ancient translation.